esaruoho/paketti-manual/README.md

 ---
 ### 2025-03-22 - esaruoho
-Feature: Fill Empty Sample Slots (Random)
-This will read the current instrument's empty note ranges and fill them with randomly selected samples - prompting the user for a folder.
+Feature: Fill Empty Sample Slots (Randomized Folder) This will read the current instrument's empty note ranges and fill them with randomly selected samples - prompting the user for a folder.
 Before/After:
 ![](Screenshots/fill_empty_sample_slots_before.png)